riganti/dotvvm-docs/Pages/concepts/viewmodels/overview.md

 In the following diagram, you can see the lifecycle of the HTTP request in DotVVM.

-The left side shows what's going on when the client access the page first time (the HTTP GET request).
+The left side shows what happens when the client accesses the page for the first time (the HTTP GET request).
 The right side shows what happens when a [command](~/pages/concepts/respond-to-user-actions/commands) is invoked (e.g. when the user clicks a button to call a method in the viewmodel).

 ![Viewmodel lifecycle](viewmodels-img1.png)